We just finished restaining our wood deck and wow it was a lot of work!! But the end result is so worth it.

 So all that fun with pressure washer turned into 2 full days of sanding the deck.
 Oops!

 If you trying to repaint a deck with peeling paint, there are a few extra steps involved.

 After the pressure washing incident my husband spent 2 days sanding the deck with a small orbital sander.
 After our first orbital sander pooped out, he ran to the store to buy a new one.
 I promise you that I told him to buy two sanders and I would help him.
 Or at least a bigger sander to save his back.

 But he’s stubborn and only bought one small handheld orbital sander.

 If you have a giant deck like us and it needs sanding, be smart a buy a bigger sander!
+I put together a list of the best sanders for deck refinishing if you need some help.
 Or, be even smarter and pay attention to the boards while you’re pressure washing.
 Be mindful of the amount of pressure you’re using and you won’t have to worry about our sanding setback.

 I can’t say that I’m sad I missed out on this part of the project!

 The last thing we did to prepare for restaining our deck was to tape off all the areas we wanted to protect from the stain.
 We just used painter’s tape for this.

 Since we have such a long area of the deck against our house we decided not to tape that spot.
 Instead, we held a piece of cardboard between the deck boards and the siding while staining to protect the siding.

 Check out these differences between a porch vs deck and which is best for your home!